 - Then add eno fruit salt & mix in one direction.

-- Grease the dhokla plate with oil & pour the mixture into plate.
+- Grease the dhokla plate with oil & pour the mixture into the plate.

-- Once done take out plate from steamer & allow it to cool for 5-10 min.
+- Once done take out the plate from the steamer & allow it to cool for 5-10 min.

 - Cut into the desired shape. keep it aside.